SFDO-Tooling/CumulusCI/docs/robot_advanced.md

 is no page object by that name, a generic `Home` page object will be loaded, and its object name will be set to `Event`.

-Or let\'s say your project has created a custom object named `Island__c`.
-You don\'t have a home page, but the object does have a standard listing page.
+Or let's say your project has created a custom object named `Island__c`.
+You don't have a home page, but the object does have a standard listing page.
 Without creating any page objects, this test works by using generic implementations of the `Home` and `Listing` page
 objects: